 Interior Minister Muntaka Mubarak to Address MPs Over Security Service Recruitment Challenges

-• The Interior Minister, Muntaka Mohammed Mubarak, is set to appear before Parliament to address concerns over the ongoing security service recruitment
+• The Interior Minister, Muntaka Mubarak, is set to appear before Parliament over the ongoing security service recruitment

-• The Minister will meet with members from both sides of Parliament to resolve the matter and find a middle ground
+• The Interior Minister will reportedly meet with both sides of Parliament to resolve the matter and find the middle ground

 The Interior Minister, Muntaka Mohammed Mubarak, has been scheduled to appear before the Parliament of Ghana in the coming days to address concerns about the ongoing security service recruitment exercise.